Correlation functions for strongly confined wormlike chains: Polymer model

 where $R$ is the dimension of the confinement: the cylinder's radius for two confined dimensions (cylinder, $d_c=2$) or half of the slit separation for one confined dimension (slit, $d_c=1$).
 The Gaussian form of the Hamiltonian permits separation of the confined and unconfined terms with $\beta H=\beta H_{||}+\beta H_{\perp}$.
 Here, the bending energy is in terms of a mean field persistence length $l$, rather than the physical persistence length $l_p$ in the KP model, discussed further below.
 The free parameters $\lambda_{||}$, $\lambda_\perp$ and $k$ are chosen to satisfy

 where $R^2\bar r$ and $\bar u$ denote the mean squared position and bending in the transverse direction.
 The first relation in Eq. \ref{constraint} satisfies the constraint of inextensibility (since the average mean squared length of the chain is $L$).
 The statistics of the chain in the transverse direction are satisfied by the last two relations in Eq. \ref{constraint}, constraining the mean squared bending (via the unknown $\bar u$) and position (via the unknown $\bar r$) in the transverse direction.
 Note that the variable $\bar u$ is an undetermined parameter here, but the scaling $ \bar u\sim (R/l_p)^{2/3}$ is expected due to the WBR theory\cite{Wagner:2007fc}.
-This scaling can be confirmed on the mean field level without holding the transverse fluctuations fixed (data not shown).
+This scaling can be confirmed on the mean field level without holding the transverse fluctuations fixed, although the MF theory does not accurately reproduce the scaling coefficient (data not shown).
+In this paper, we will extract $\hat{u}$ and $\hat{r}$ from simulations and compare the predictions of the MF and WBR models.

 Excluding endpoint effects that do not affect the bulk behavior of the chain (discussed further in the SI), the free energy of the system can be determined by integration of the Hamiltonian in eq. \ref{fullHam} over the confined and unconfined spatial dimensions.
 The $(3-d_c)$ unconfined dimensions contribute a free energy\cite{Ha:1995db} $\F_{unconf}=-\log\int{{\cal{D}}}(\uv_{||})e^{-\beta H_{||}}=(3-d_c)L\sqrt{\lambda_{||}/2l}$, while the $d_c$ confined dimensions contribute\cite{Morrison:2009gb} $\F_{conf}=-\log\int{{\cal{D}}}(\uv_{\perp})e^{-\beta H_{\perp}}=d_cL(\omega_++\omega_-)/2$ for $\omega_\pm=\sqrt{\frac{\lambda_\perp}{l}\left(1\pm\sqrt{\frac{2kl}{\lambda_\perp^2}}\,\right)}$.
 The total free energy is then written in terms of the Lagrange multipliers $\lambda_\perp$, $\lambda_{||}$, and $k$ as